Jedox Cloud uses third-party “public” cloud infrastructure providers, such as Amazon Web Services (AWS), Microsoft Azure, and ProfitBricks.

-Your cloud environment will be connected via VPN Gateway on the Jedox Cloud side to a VPN Gateway on your corporate side.
-The list of cryptographic requirements for the gateway on your side can be found here: https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-compliance-crypto
+Your cloud environment will be connected via Virtual Private Gateway on the Jedox Cloud side to a VPN gateway on your corporate side.
+The list of protocols needed to be supported by gateway on your side can be found here: http://docs.aws.amazon.com/